wilkieE/wilkieE/README.md

 <h1 align='center'>Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>
-My name is Ejiro and I am a Web/Mobile Developer.
+My name is Ejiro and I am a Fullstack Web/Mobile Developer.
 I have a passion for creating innovative and efficient solutions to complex problems, and have always been drawn to the world of tech and software development.

 <p align='center'> React || Next.Js || Tailwind || Flutter || 🔨 🚀 🌕</p>

 ## Who Am I?

-- 👨‍🎓 Computer Engineering Graduate
+- 👨‍🎓 Software Engineer and Tech enthusiast
 - 👩🏾‍💻 Actively Developing Web Apps
 - 🎯 Goal : To be a better Engineer
 - Fun Facts :